 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed at Kansas City International Airport is essentially constant during October, remaining within 0.2 miles per hour of 5.6 miles per hour over the course of the month.
+The average hourly wind speed at Kansas City International Airport is gradually increasing during October, increasing from 10.0 miles per hour to 10.8 miles per hour over the course of the month.

 Average Wind Speed in October

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

 The growing season at Kansas City International Airport typically lasts for 6.7 months (204 days), from around April 6 to around October 28, rarely starting before March 19 or after April 23, and rarely ending before October 10 or after November 15.